 Welcome to the Languages Department of Carine Senior High School where the dynamic Languages team is highly skilled in the languages they teach and enthusiastic about sharing their knowledge of both the language and also the culture of the target language.
 It is increasingly recognized that foreign language learning helps prepare our students to be global citizens and to build relationships with those in the world around them.
 To that end we are passionate about the value of foreign languages in enhancing global communication and understandings, in widening horizons, in improving literacy skills and in brain training.
 Our students are encouraged to be active learners and to achieve their potential in communicating in the language of study.

 Language offered: French

-We offer two foreign languages, French and German.
-Both of these languages are offered through to Year 12, but German is being phased out.
-Consequently, in 2018, French is the only language available for Year 7, 8 and 9 students.
-In 2018 German will be available for Year 10 and Year 12 ATAR students.
+We offer one foreign languages, French, which is offered through to Year 12.
 French is compulsory in Years 7 to 8 (except for those students enrolled in the Extra Literacy Program) and is optional after that.

 Why study foreign languages?

 - Develop knowledge, skills and understandings to communicate effectively in French or German

 - Extend their English vocabulary